 Size: 45cm (18”) high x 45cm (18”) in spread

-Plant of the Month is sponsored by Concept Plants, a company based in the USA who handle the introduction of new plants into the US.
+Shrub of the Month is sponsored by Concept Plants, a company based in the USA who handle the introduction of new plants into the US.

 It can actually be quite easy to spot new plants, as nature often does the breeding work for you!
 Natural variation is referred to as a ‘sport’, or you may find a new hybrid has appeared in your garden by itself.
 To hunt down these new plants, it’s all about noticing differences.
 Make sure you take time out to get to know the plants in your garden, and if any seem different to the norm, let me know!

-See every Plant of the Month here.
+See every Shrub of the Month here.